 Apply to Laramie County Community College prior to applying to the Sonography program.
+The LCCC admissions process will take about 5 minutes and is free.
+This must be completed prior to the application.
 Students must provide an official copy of all past college transcripts to the LCCC Admissions office.
-A photocopy of all past college transcripts must also be sent to the LCCC DMS program director.
+An official transcript must be provided with the Sonography application.

 ZOO 2015 Human Anatomy* or ZOO 2010 Anatomy and Physiology I* (4 credits)

 ZOO 2025 Human Physiology* or ZOO 2020 Anatomy and Physiology II* (4 credits)

 MATH 1400 College Algebra (3-4 credits)

 *Anatomy and physiology courses must have been taken within the last five years to be considered.
 The five-year timeline is based off of program entry date.
 If you are currently working in one of the following medical professions you are exempt from the five-year requirement for anatomy and physiology courses.
 You must be a graduate of a two-year health occupation degree that is directly patient-care related.
 Examples include Registered Nursing (RN), Radiologic Technologist (ARRT(R)), Physical Therapist Assistant, Respiratory Therapist, or Surgical Technologist.
 You must provide proof of employment.

 Supplemental Courses: Supplemental courses may be taken to improve a students application score include any completion of Certified Nurse Assistant, Medical Assistant, Licensed Practical Nurse, Emergency Medical Technician, or a minimum of one year of health training.
 Students may also improve their application score by successfully completing: